Search

 Significant regulatory changes have recently impacted Medicare Advantage Organizations (MAOs) compliance requirements.
 The Centers for Medicare and Medicaid Services (CMS) introduced extensive modifications to audit protocols and the underlying risk adjustment model.
 These changes stemmed from uncertainties surrounding the reliability of specific condition codes as indicators of future costs.
 Also, long-pending industry concerns about underpayments and overpayments attributed to outdated risk adjustment approaches acted as change agents.

-Prime regulatory changes affecting RA data submission in terms of time & managerial resources
+Prime regulatory changes affecting Risk Adjustment Data Submission in terms of time & managerial resources

 • Notable regulatory changes affecting MAOs: CMS implements sweeping changes to audit processes and risk adjustment models amid lawsuits and OIG reports due to concerns over coding credibility and overpayments.